-In relation to the internal audit reports for 2018/19 areas which returned an assurance level of 'limited' included Health and Safety, Universal Credits and Housing Benefits, Procurement, Risk Management and Transport.
-A clear management action plan has been, or is in the process of being formulated to address the issues identified in all the other audit areas where 'limited' assurance was identified to mitigate the risk.
+In relation to the internal audit reports for 2019/20 areas which returned an assurance level of 'limited' included Document Retention and Markets, further detail is given in the Internal Audit report in this statement of accounts.
+This was a significant improvement on 2018/19 in terms of the limited assurances.
+A clear management action plan has been formulated to address the issues identified where 'limited' assurance was identified to mitigate the risk.
+The progress and actions on the previous year limited audit in relation to Health and Safety has been reported regularly to the Audit, Standards and Governance Committee for consideration.